openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

    +--------------------------+--------------------------------------------------+

 **********************
-Unlocking Controller-1
+Unlocking controller-1
 **********************

-Unlock Controller-1
+Unlock controller-1:

 ::

    [wrsroot@controller-0 ~(keystone_admin)]$ system host-unlock controller-1

-Wait while the Controller-1 is rebooted.
+Wait while the controller-1 is rebooted.
 Up to 10 minutes may be required for a reboot, depending on hardware.

-REMARK: Controller-1 will remain in 'degraded' state until data-syncing is complete.
+REMARK: controller-1 will remain in degraded state until data-syncing is complete.
 The duration is dependant on the virtualization host's configuration - i.e., the number and configuration of physical disks used to host the nodes' virtual disks.
 Also, the management network is